|Student services and amenities fee

 On completing the topic, your Faculty Office at Flinders will need to sight a copy of your academic results from the other institution, in order for credit to be granted against the cross-institutional topic(s).
 The grade for the topic received at the other institution will not be recorded on your Flinders transcript and will not factor in calculating your Flinders GPA.

 If you decide not to enrol in, or to withdraw from, your cross-institutional study, you must notify both institutions.
-Please ensure that you 'Request Support' via the Ask Trim website, notifying Enrolment Services of your decision.
+Please ensure that you 'Request Support' via the Ask Flinders website, notifying Enrolment Services of your decision.
 Your study plan will be adjusted accordingly.

 As a general principle it is expected that all students will pay this fee irrespective of course or course level.
 However some exceptions may apply, please refer to student services and amenities for additional details.